 Other guitar players prefer working with distortion pedals, combined with a reliable guitar amplifier.

 Knowing that chorus pedals’ choice varies from one guitar player to another should tell you every guitar player will not want the same chorus pedal for distortion.
-This is why we have carried out research and scanned through various chorus pedals on the market to bring you the best products only.
+It is why we have carried out research and scanned through various chorus pedals on the market to bring you the best products only.